A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Conclusion and Limitations

-In this work, we assess how judgments of interestingness compare between humans and LLMs, over two novel datasets of people's evaluation about math problems.
-We find that despite LLMs' interestingness judgments generally correlating with those of humans, their distributions do not completely match those of human judgments.
 However, our study is just a first step.
+Future work should expand on the number and type of math problems, possibly in collaboration with educators and mathematicians.
 Both the Prolific and IMO dataset use competition math problems, which are a narrow subset of the problems educators and mathematicians encounter daily.
 Additionally, the two surveys' populations focus on participants from a crowdsourcing website (who all had a baseline interest in math) and IMO participants, which overlooks beginners and experts, who might have differing perceptions of interestingness in mathematics.
-Lastly, the IMO study contained very few ratings for each problem, making it challenging to make quantitative or statistically significant conclusions about individual problems.
-Instead, for this survey, we focus on broader and more qualitative analyses.

-More broadly, our work raises important questions: should models align to the variability of human responses, which humans should those responses align to, and at what level of mathematical experience?
-If models are used in human-facing applications, e.g., as mathematical AI thought partners~\citep{collins2024building, frieder2024data} designing curricula for students, then we may want build interestingness measures that meaningfully correlate to human curriculum and the level of the learner \cite{mishra2025nexttokenmathematicslearningdynamics}.
-If instead models work alongside research mathematicians or autonomously discover new mathematics---and decide what mathematics problems to pursue at all---we may set a higher standard for the interestingness judgments \cite{10.1093/philmat/nku014}.
-Overall, we hope our work motivates and informs future work in mathematically-capable AI systems that engage with subjective notions of mathematical problem interestingness.
-At the same time, we believe these efforts can also inform a better understanding of what drives humans to find a problem interesting in the first place.
+More broadly, our work raises many important questions, in particular, whether models should be aligned to the variability of human responses, which humans should those responses align to, and at what level of mathematical experience?
+If models are used in human-facing applications, for example, as mathematical AI thought partners~\citep{collins2024building, frieder2024data} designing curricula for students, then we may want to build interestingness measures that meaningfully correlate to human curriculum and the level of the learner~\cite{mishra2025nexttokenmathematicslearningdynamics, tankala-etal-2025-curll}.
+If instead models work alongside research mathematicians or autonomously discover new mathematics---and decide what mathematics problems to pursue at all---we may set a higher standard for the interestingness judgments~\cite{10.1093/philmat/nku014}.
+Overall, we hope our work motivates and informs future work on mathematically capable AI systems that engage with subjective notions of mathematical problem interestingness.
+At the same time, we believe these efforts can also inform a better understanding of what drives humans to find a problem interesting in the first place.\looseness-1